Adam Duvall Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.15).
+- The Royals have a 5.17 team ERA that ranks 28th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.